AnyDSL/half/web/Mainpage.md

 ## Basic usage												{#usage}

 To make use of the library just include its only header file half.hpp, which defines all half-precision functionality inside the half_float namespace.
-The actual 16-bit half-precision data type is represented by the [half](\ref half_float::half) type.
-This type behaves like the builtin floating point types as much as possible, supporting the usual arithmetic, comparison and streaming operators, which makes its use pretty straight-forward:
+The actual 16-bit half-precision data type is represented by the [half](\ref half_float::half) type, which uses the standard IEEE representation with 1 sign bit, 5 exponent bits and 11 mantissa bits (including the hidden bit) and supports all types of special values, like subnormal values, infinity and NaNs.
+This type behaves like the builtin floating-point types as much as possible, supporting the usual arithmetic, comparison and streaming operators, which makes its use pretty straight-forward:

 ~~~~{.cpp}
 using half_float::half;